-Imagine how many new customers/clients you could have been generating (or learning how to by brushing up on your sales & marketing skills – the ones that really matter) with those 10-12 hours – likely more than enough to have paid for a tech-savvy VA to have pointed you in the right direction and shortcut your research on the technical side of things.
+Imagine how many new customers/clients you could have been identifying, prospecting, or signing up (or learning how to by brushing up on your sales & marketing skills – the ones that really matter) with those 5+ hours.
+Likely more than enough to have paid for a tech-savvy VA team to have pointed you in the right direction and shortcut your research on the right platform for your business.

 “I’ve got way more time than money.”

-While you’re faffing around fiddling away for hours trying to do your own website graphics, you could have been spending that time working on a social media strategy that actually results in getting more visitors on to your website to see said graphics.
+While you’re fiddling about for hours trying to do your own social media graphics, you could have been spending that time working on a social media strategy that actually results in getting more visitors on to your website.

 Or you could have been planning how to optimise your site so that those visitors actually buy something when they’re there, outsourcing the creation of those graphics to someone who can do them in 1/10th of the time it takes you (and with far better results!).

-You may tell yourself you’ll have time to do both but what you’ll often find is that people spend time on the tasks they find fun, simpler to do and easy to get started on (yet yield the least rewards), versus spending that time on the tasks which they find more difficult and can never get going with (yet would yield the most rewards)…with the end result being that those more difficult, boring tasks never actually get done.
+You may tell yourself you’ll have time to do both but what you’ll often find is that you’ll default to spending time on the tasks you find fun and easy (yet yield the least rewards) versus the tasks you find more difficult and don’t know where to start with (yet would yield the most rewards)

 “I can’t afford to get professional advice or support yet.”

-It’s easier and more comfortable to tell themselves they can’t afford it – and to spend hours and hours trying to figure things out themselves (see #2) – than bite the bullet and invest in the kind of support they so desperately need to set up the solid foundations for a profitable business online in the long term.
+It’s easier and more comfortable to tell yourself you can’t afford it – and to spend hours and hours trying to figure things out for yourself than it is to invest in the kind of support you desperately need to set up the solid foundations for a profitable business online in the long term.